Fencing at the 1976 Summer Olympics – Men's épée

 The men's épée was one of eight fencing events on the fencing at the 1976 Summer Olympics programme.
 It was the seventeenth appearance of the event.
-The competition was held from July 22 to 23 1976.
+The competition was held from 22 to 23 July 1976.
 64 fencers from 26 nations competed.
 Each nation was limited to 3 fencers.
 The event came down to a three-way barrage among the medalists, with two West German fencers joining Győző Kulcsár of Hungary (who had previously won gold in 1968 and bronze in 1972) in this tie-breaker fencing session.
 Alexander Pusch won against both opponents in the barrage to take gold, with Hans-Jürgen Hehn defeating Kulcsár for silver.
 The medals were the first for West Germany in the men's individual épée.
 Kulcsár's bronze made him the second man to earn three medals in the event (Edoardo Mangiarotti in 1948–1956, also with a gold and two bronzes, was the first).